siddarth2810/Python-basics-project-for-data-science/README.md

 ## Python-basics-project-for-data-science
 This is the Final assignment of the course Python project for data science by IBM.
-This is the fifth course in IBM data science specialization
+In IBM's data science specialization, this is the fifth course.

 ## Project-Description-by-IBM
 In this mini-course you will be assuming the role of a Data Scientist / Data Analyst.
-In this role you will be given a scenario and data to begin your Python project.
-During this process you will perform specific tasks such as extracting data, web scraping, visualizing data, and creating a dashboard.
-You will then submit your Python notebook and screenshots for your peers to review and evaluate your work.
+During this process you will perform tasks such as extracting data, web scraping, visualizing data, and creating a dashboard.